nbansal2020/Marketing/README.md

 # Marketing Projects
 This is a 3 part study that builds on each other.
+We are currently working on Project 2.

 **Project 1**
 Customer segmentation to help grocery store to better understand their customerâ€™s needs to develop micro-marketing strategies to help them boost revenue and gain customer loyalty.